Trial and Training Centre for Agriculture

 Ongoing projects

-The countryside is described as 'rural area' or the area where villages, fields, arable land, meadows and nature alternate.
-What makes the countryside distinctive is the biodiversity that is clearly less present in urbanised areas...
+The countryside can be described as ‘rural area’ or the area where villages, fields, arable land, meadows and nature alternate.
+Today, the agricultural sector is still the main actor in open space.
+However,...

 Subscribe to our newsletter now